jodaz/jodaz/README.md

 Hi!, my name is **Jesus Ordosgoitty**, a 98' born guy full-stack software developer from Venezuela 🇻🇪.
 I am doing freelance work for local companies and organizations but I do remote work 🏝️ for clients overseas.

-I develop applications using Flask, Laravel and Node.js, with Postgres, MongoDB and React.js.
+I develop applications using Laravel and Node.js, with Postgres, MongoDB and React.js.
 I like to think of myself as a polyglot programmer 🌐 and I'm open to other technologies as well.

 ### You can find me on...